 I have watched the movie “Jodha Akbar” a couple of times simply because that era still fascinates me a bit.
 Princess Jodha, or Mariam-uz-Zamani, was a Rajput, just like me.
 She was offered in marriage to King Akbar to protect her father’s kingdom.
 I don’t like this about some of the Rajput men of that time.
 Some of them did not knew how to protect their kingdom; and thus many Rajput princesses were offered to Akbar.
 I believe that Akbar was a very confusing man because he called himself Muslim but had more than 4 wives, which he took through political pressure.
 Note that 4 wives are allowed to Muslim men but this requires free and aware consent from each woman.
-The idea behind this ruling is to dodge ball issues like “protecting divorced women” or “having children when the first wife cannot reproduce”.
+But the Quran says that in order for this ruling to be allowed the man must treat each wife fairly; but, most men can’t do this, which is why they are allowed to take only one wife.
+The idea behind the ruling about 4 wives is to dodge ball issues like “protecting divorced women” or “having children when the first wife cannot reproduce”.
 This is why despite this ruling, having a monogamous relationship is preferred given the current state of affairs and how just the man really is.

 By marrying many Rajput princesses, King Akbar destroyed his name in history.
-He did two things that fall under the category of “Abuse and Groom” that lead to “Stockholm Syndrome”.
-First, he did not let these women play any political role in his court.
+He did one thing that fell under the category of “Abuse and Groom” and might have lead to “Stockholm Syndrome”.
+He did not let these women play any political role in his court.

 Akbar took many Rajput princesses in marriage.
 The rajas had much to gain from the link to imperial family.
 Akbar made such marriages respectable for Rajputs.
 However, it is noteworthy that Akbar’s Rajput wives (including Mariam-uz-Zamani) did not play any political role in the Mughal court.
 Source: Wikipedia.